Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 mv system.bit.bin kv260-raspi-dpu.bit.bin

-Test with Accelerator on Target
+Test with the Accelerator on Target

 sudo mkdir /lib/firmware/xilinx/kv260-raspi-dpu